Cwantic/Documentation/Settings/Specifications.md

 Select then the **Long weld type** of the pipe between :
 - None
 - Butt weld flush
-- Butt weld as welde
+- Butt weld as welded

 Based on this property, define the **Long weld mismatch** [mm or in].